BhavyaInjam/Cognizant-DN4.0-Java-HandsOn/README.md

 This repository contains Java hands-on solutions for Cognizant Digital Nurture 4.0 training.

-## ✅ Module 1 - Design Patterns
+## ✅ Module 1 - Design Patterns & Principles

-- Singleton Pattern ✅
-- Factory Method Pattern ✅
+- **Singleton Pattern:** Implemented using private constructor and static instance
+- **Factory Method Pattern:** Demonstrated with Word, PDF, and Excel document factories

+Each folder includes:
+- Java source code
+- Output screenshot for verification

-More modules will be added weekly.
+> More modules will be added weekly.